Spring Lamb with Mint Yogurt

 8. Add lamb back to pan and cover.
 Cook for about 2 hours or until lamb is tender.

-10. One lamb is cooked, remove from oven and check sauce.
-If you would like it to be thicker, whisk in a small amount of cornstarch and bring to a simmer on the stove top.
-This is a great time to taste the sauce and check the seasoning
+10. Once lamb is cooked, remove from oven and check sauce.
+If you would like it to be thicker, whisk in a small amount of cornstarch mixed with a little water (a slurry) and bring to a simmer on the stovetop.
+Taste the sauce and adjust seasoning as needed.

 12. Stir in chopped mint.